 Today, Nami Island is one of the most popular day trip destinations from Seoul, receiving millions of visitors annually.
 Much of its popularity has to do with the success of the Korean drama series Winter Sonata which was filmed in part on the island.

 Interestingly, Nami Island declared its cultural independence from South Korea in 2006 and is now recognized as a micronation with its own flag, currency, passport, and national anthem.
 You actually need an “entry visa” to go there!
 More on that below.

 Here’s a map of Nami Island.
 You can get a closer look by downloading the Nami Island brochure.
 It contains all the information you need to visit Nami Island like entrance fees, ferry times, restaurants, and accommodations.

 Declaring its independence from the Republic of Korea in 2006, Nami Island is a micronation that’s officially known as Naminara Republic.
 According to Wikipedia, a micronation is an entity that claims to be an independent nation or state, but isn’t recognized by world governments or major international organizations.
 I didn’t know Nami Island was a micronation so that got me even more excited.
 I had seen documentaries about oddballs forming their own micronations but I had never actually visited one.

 Before you can board a ferry onto the island, you’ll need to purchase an “entry visa” first.
-It costs KRW 10,000 for Koreans but just KRW 8,000 for foreigners.
-You can even get a passport for KRW 35,000 which entitles you to unlimited access to Naminara Republic for one year!
+It costs KRW 13,000 and includes roundtrip ferry fare.
+You can even get a passport for KRW 45,000 which entitles you to unlimited access to Naminara Republic for one year!
 And don’t worry, though Naminara Republic has its own currency, Korean Won is accepted on the island.

 You’ll be greeted by this seal (or is it a manhole?) upon landing at Naminara Republic.